Mexican–American War: Texas revolution, republic, and U.S. annexation

 In 1834, Mexican conservatives seized the political initiative, and General Antonio López de Santa Anna became the centralist president of Mexico.
 The conservative-dominated Congress abandoned the federal system, replacing it with a unitary central government that removed power from the states.
 Leaving politics to those in Mexico City, General Santa Anna led the Mexican army to quash the semi-independence of Texas.
 He had done that in Coahuila (in 1824, Mexico had merged Texas and Coahuila into the enormous state of Coahuila y Tejas).
 Texan settlers were threatened by abolitionist states and nations, such as Great Britain.
 The possibility of ending slavery threatened the political and social fabric of Texas and other slaveholding States in America.

 Austin called Texians to arms, and they declared independence from Mexico in 1836.
 After Santa Anna defeated the Texians in the Battle of the Alamo that March, he was defeated by the Texian Army commanded by General Sam Houston and was captured at the Battle of San Jacinto in April.
-In exchange for his life, Santa Anna signed a treaty with Texas President David Burnet ending the war and recognizing Texian independence.
+In exchange for his life, Santa Anna signed a treaty with Texan President David Burnet ending the war and recognizing Texian independence.
 The treaty was not ratified by the Mexican Congress, as it had been signed by a captive under duress.
 Although Mexico refused to recognize Texian independence, Texas consolidated its status as an independent republic and received official recognition from Britain, France, and the United States, which all advised Mexico not to try to reconquer the new nation.
 Most Texians wanted to join the United States, but the annexation of Texas was contentious in the U.S. Congress, where Whigs and Abolitionists opposed the addition of another slave state.
 Southern Americans who held influence and government officials saw Texas as an opportunity to open markets for northerners and a place to produce goods.
 Southern planters wanted to create and ensure a Southern empire of slavery; for them, upholding Texas's status as a slave state was important.
 In 1845, Texas agreed to the offer of annexation by the U.S. Congress and became the 28th state on December 29, 1845, which set the stage for the conflict with Mexico.